LiteLDev/LeviLamina/docs/tutorials/create_your_first_plugin.md

 ```

 !!! note
     Here, we use the `ItemStack` class instead of the `Item` class.
-The `ItemStack` class is a wrapper for the `Item` class, and it includes information such as the quantity, enchantments, durability, etc. In LeviLamina, we recommend using the `ItemStack` class instead of the `Item` class.
+The `ItemStack` class is a wrapper for the `Item` class, and it includes information such as the quantity, enchantments, durability, etc, while `Item` class just represents the item kind.
+Therefore, you should the `ItemStack` class instead of the `Item` class.

 Then, we need to refresh the player's inventory so that the player can see the clock.